chatmail/dkim-milter/README.md

 and thus the originator will then be taken from *Sender*.)

 *Signing senders* are senders (domains or email addresses) for which a signing key and signing configuration have been set up.
-They are configured in the table referenced by parameter `signing_senders`.
+They are configured in the data source referenced by parameter `signing_senders`.

 The operating mode (sign-only, verify-only, or automatic per the above procedure) can also be configured with the `mode` parameter.